sodabubblewine/sodabubblewine.github.io/README.md

 It can be turned into a linear problem by the beautifully general methods of homogenous coordinates.
 No need to worry about that now though.

-9. For those who aren't scared off by seeing technical terms they do not yet know fee free to read any sentence that starts with 'technically'.
+9. For those who aren't scared off by seeing technical terms they do not yet know feel free to read any sentence that starts with 'technically'.
 Otherwise, feel free to skip over any such sentence.

 10. Technically, the forward imaging model can be made linear with homogeneous coordinates and reduces a four step calculation into a single 'projection' matrix operation.